Set the time reference on your EC2 instance to use the local Amazon Time Sync Service - Amazon Elastic Compute Cloud

 Connect to the IPv4 endpoint of the Amazon Time Sync Service

-This section describes how to configure your instance to use the local Amazon Time Sync Service through the IPv4 endpoint.
+Your AMI might already have configured the Amazon Time Sync Service by default.
+Otherwise, use the following procedures to configure your instance to use the local Amazon Time Sync Service through the IPv4 endpoint.

 Amazon Linux

-To connect to the IPv4 endpoint of the Amazon Time Sync Service on Amazon Linux using chrony
+To configure chrony to connect to the IPv4 endpoint on older versions of Amazon Linux 2

 1. Connect to your instance and uninstall the NTP service.